Matthew Stafford fights off apparent eye poke to pass Bob Griese on TD list

 EAST RUTHERFORD, N.J. -- Matthew Stafford laid on the ground for a minute and then grabbed at his facemask.
 As he walked off the field after a play that was ruled a fumble, he went to the bench, continually rubbing at his face after apparently getting poked in the eye.

-Detroit Lions trainers looked at him briefly, but didn’t get much of a chance.
-Detroit picked off Eli Manning’s next pass, forcing Stafford back into Monday night's game versus the New York Giants.
-Not surprisingly for a player who has played hurt before in his career -- including with an injured finger on his throwing hand at MetLife Stadium last year -- he ended up back on the field without much rest or time for doctors to look at him.
+Lions trainers looked at him briefly but didn’t get much of a chance.
+Detroit picked off Eli Manning’s next pass, quickly forcing Stafford back into Monday night's game versus the New York Giants.
+Not surprisingly for a player who has played hurt before in his career -- including with an injured finger on his throwing hand at MetLife Stadium last year -- he ended up back on the field without much rest or time for doctors to examine him.

-And it didn’t matter, as Stafford threw a perfect touch pass to Eric Ebron in the end zone.
-It gave the Lions a 14-7 lead in the second quarter, but also moved Stafford past Hall of Famer Bob Griese for No. 48 on the all-time touchdown-pass ledger.
+And it didn’t matter, as Stafford soon threw a perfect touch pass to Eric Ebron in the end zone.
+It gave the Lions a 14-7 lead in the second quarter -- and it also moved Stafford past Pro Football Hall of Famer Bob Griese for No. 48 on the all-time touchdown-pass ledger.

 Stafford was perfect on that drive, completing both of his passes to Ebron for 18 yards and the touchdown.

-Stafford now has 193 touchdown passes in his career and the players who are up next are a couple more Hall of Famers: Ken Stabler (No. 47, 194 touchdown passes) and Bobby Layne (tied for No. 43 with 196 along with Steve DeBerg, Joe Ferguson and Norm Snead).
+Stafford now has 193 touchdown passes in his career, and the players who are up next on the all-time list are a couple of more Hall of Famers: Ken Stabler (No. 47, 194 touchdown passes); and Bobby Layne (tied for No. 43 with 196 along with Steve DeBerg, Joe Ferguson and Norm Snead).

-Passing Layne would be of some significance, too, considering Stafford has long been considered the best Lions quarterback since Layne a half-century ago.
+Passing Layne would be of some additional significance, considering Stafford has long been considered the best Lions quarterback since Layne a half-century ago.

-Stafford has consistently been moving up the all-time passing yards and touchdowns lists for the past two seasons.
+Stafford consistently has been moving up the all-time lists for passing yards and touchdowns over the past two seasons.